WWE News: Zelina Vega Dismisses Claims Of Romantic Involvement With ‘Monday Night Raw’ Superstar

 However, this isn’t the first time where there has been confusion about Vega’s relationship with one of her clients in company storylines.

-As The Inquisitr previously reported, Charlotte Flair was asked how she felt about Andrade — who is her real life boyfriend — being so close to another woman on WWE television.
+As The Inquisitr previously reported, Charlotte Flair was asked how she felt about Andrade — who is her real-life boyfriend — being so close to another woman on WWE television.
 While Flair knows it’s just business between them — and the pairing of Vega and Andrade has never been acknowledged as romantic in storylines — their bond has led some fans to think otherwise.

 #MUÑECATINGZ pic.twitter.com/e3DT1ZTyFg